 It should be noted that repairs and rent payable are treated as separate issues by the VCAT.
 If there are significant repairs issues, a tenant cannot refuse to pay their rent on the basis of unattended or ignored repair requests.
 A tenant may still be evicted for rent arrears, and have a valid compensation claim for a lack of good repair caused by the landlord.

 Further, a tenant is not entitled to refuse to pay rent because they intend to regard the bond as rent paid (s 428).

-If tenants have doubts about who is authorised to do certain repairs or qualifications of attending traders persons, contact the Victorian Building Authority.
+If tenants have doubts about who is authorised to do certain repairs or the qualifications of attending trades people, contact the Victorian Building Authority.

 Urgent repairs are defined in section 3 of the RT Act to mean any work necessary to repair or remedy:

 • a blocked or broken lavatory system;

 • a dangerous electrical fault;